Introduction to Radio Sailing

 The 8m is available second hand from £250.

-The club runs racing for Classic IOM’s (older designs) with racing open to all boats that measure as an IOM but are not competitive in a modern fleet.
+The club races for Classic IOM’s (older designs) with racing open to all boats that measure as an IOM but are not competitive in a modern fleet.

 Rigs & Sails